jina-ai/jina-hub/README.md

 ### Why?

 So you have implemented an awesome executor and want to reuse it in another Jina application, or share it with people in the world.
-Kind as you are, you want to offer people a ready-to-use interface without hassling them to repeat all steps and pitfalls you have done.
+Kind as you are, you want to offer people a ready-to-use interface without hasseling them to repeat all steps and pitfalls you have done.
 The best way is thus to pack everything (python file, YAML config, pre-trained data, dependencies) into a container image and use Jina as the entry point.
 You can also annotate your image with some meta information to facilitate the search, archive and classification.

 Here are a list of reasons that may motivate you to build a Pod image: